Skip to content

 Two weeks.
 Every finding.
 No jargon.

 In two weeks, I'll give you what your team can't: an honest, outside view of your situation.
-Your code, your architecture, your team.
-This isn't a technical audit full of jargon.
-It's a clear answer to the questions keeping you up at night.
+Your code, your architecture, your team, written up in plain English with straight answers to the questions you brought me.

 Should you rebuild or fix what you have?
 Where is the next outage hiding?
-Which changes will actually move the needle?
+Which fixes are worth the money this quarter?
 You walk away with a roadmap any competent team can execute.

 • Stack and architecture review